purdue-cs193-fall-2019/homework-1-brendanjlee/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
+### BIG BOLD LETTERS FOR ME

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for:

 ```markdown
 Syntax highlighted code block